davidj-brewster/image-gridder/README.md

 # Inspiration

 claude.ai is surprisingly excellent at image segmentation and analysis but it can't transform images or superimpose its findings onto a modified image in the way that ChatGPT can do.
-By adding a grid (todo: with axis markings), claude can express its findings to a user-provided input file in terms of specific grid coordinates.
+By adding a grid with axis markings, claude can express its findings to a user-provided input file in terms of specific grid coordinates.
 This allows further interrogation and visual validation of the outputs.

 ![image](https://github.com/user-attachments/assets/50f74ed4-7897-43e6-8367-729759ae72ea)